-This course emphasizes a multifaceted approach to NCLEX preparation.
-This course combines cognitive behavioral techniques, metacognitive strategies, test taking strategies and simulated NCLEX experience with practice questions.
-This course will also incorporate the development of an individualized plan of preparation from graduation until NCLEX.
+This course emphasizes a multifaceted approach to program completion and NCLEX preparation.
+This course combines cognitive behavioral techniques, metacognitive strategies, test taking strategies, and simulated NCLEX experience with practice questions.
+This course will incorporate the development of an individualized success plan.
+Prerequisite: Successful completion of the sophomore level.
+Prerequisite: Successful completion of NSG 402.

-NSG 474 Performance Improvement for Nursing
+NSG 474 Performance Improvement (2) for Nursing

-Emphasizing hospital operational improvements, nursing practice, and physician medical practices, this course focuses on the application of Lean Six Sigma in the healthcar industry.
+Emphasizing hospital operational improvements, nursing practice, and physician medical practices, this course focuses on the application of Lean Six Sigma in the healthcare industry.
 Utilization of Lean Six Sigma methodologies showing significant results that can be obtained will be demonstrated.
 The course will include applications to approach clinical practice with a process improvement mentality, preparing to adjust as Healthcare evolves.
-Prerequisites: NSG 404.
+Prerequisite: NSG 404.